tushar8133/windows/linux.md

 - `rpm -qa` return all
 - `dnf autoremove` remove orphan packages
 - `pkcon search name neofetch` search packages

+You can use these in combination with `ls -a | grep xyz`

 ## VIM commond commands